swarina/YouShd-Todo/README.md

 - Draggable columns to reorder.
 - Add new task functionality.
 - Edit task functionality.
-- Saves and retrieves data from data to Local Storage.
+- Saves and retrieves data from  Local Storage.

 ## Screenshots